outtime1/netify.github.io/SSWK6.md

  ![Design plan for showcase](/assets/paln.png)
 ### SO3

 This week I demonstrated my technical skills in my attempts to achieve root on the Traverxec and Open Admin boxes this week.
-I also demonstrated